MRjjo0og/F9-Optimizer/README.md

 # F9-Optimizer
-A tool that boost PC Preformance u can find more information in my iscord at https://guns.lol/f911
+A tool that boost PC Preformance u can find more information in my discord  https://guns.lol/f911